 It is important for the children to talk about their mother’s mental health and not to bottle up their feelings of worry.
 They also like to see me and their mother getting along and chatting about them, it made them feel contained and loved by both of us.

-The teenage years are an exciting time, but it can also be a difficult and confusing experience for young people, and this may be reflected in their behaviour.
+The teenage years are an exciting time, but it can also be a difficult and confusing experience, and this may be reflected in their behaviour.
 They may be frustrated and anxious by the changes and feel unwanted.
 Foster carers show patience, listen, are understanding of their problems and can talk to them on a level they can relate to while enforcing clear boundaries.
-It is about being there through the highs and lows of these years for our young people.
+It is about being there through the highs and lows of these informative years.

 Foster carers are a central figure in their growth, guiding them through the transition as they start developing life skills and habits that will shape their future.
-This is a crucial time for educational development and foster carers encourage and promote the young people's studies and plans for further education.
+This is a crucial time for educational development and foster carers encourage and promote studies and plans for further education.

 Steven is 13 and doesn’t get on well with his stepfather who can be physically abusive.
 It is decided that it would be best for him to leave the family home and live with a foster family.
 He enjoys his new family home and still sees his mother each week.

 We worked together setting up a revision timetable.
 It was tough but we did it, he got the grades, and I got my first hug.
 Yeah!
 Next step uni!